svhawkins/B-Minor-Compiler/README.txt

    - Now includes 'hidden' symbols: originally nameless array and string literals stored as symbols under a new name: the label name generated from label_name() and label_create().
      This makes sure that pass-by-reference string values are being stored and loaded correctly.
+   - 'which' generation occurs during resolve and the corresponding count vector is parallel to the symbol table stack size.

 3. Structures
    - struct symbol now has an address field to have during code generation